Rigidity of infinite inversive distance circle packings in the plane: Introduction

-If we set $r(v)=e^{u(v)}$ for $v\in V$, then the weight $I(e)$ in (\ref{length1 introduction}) is the inversive distance of the two circles centered at $v$ and $v'$ with radii $r(v)$ and $r(v')$ respectively.
-The map $r: V\rightarrow (0, +\infty)$ is referred as an \textit{inversive distance circle packing} on the weighted triangulated surface $(S, \mathcal{T}, I)$.
-Thurston's circle packing \cite{Th} is a special type of inversive distance circle packing with $I\in [0,1]$ in (\ref{length1 introduction}).
-An excellent source for the comprehensive theory of circle packings is \cite{St}.
+Thurston's circle packing metric \cite{Th} is a special type of inversive distance circle packing metric with $I\in [0,1]$ in (\ref{length1 introduction}).
+If we set $r(v)=e^{u(v)}$ and $r(v')=e^{u(v')}$, then the weight $I(e)$ in (\ref{length1 introduction}) is the inversive distance of the two circles centered at $v$ and $v'$ with radii $r(v)$ and $r(v')$ respectively in the plane.
+The map $r: V\rightarrow (0, +\infty)$ is also said to be an \textit{inversive distance circle packing} on the weighted triangulated surface $(S, \mathcal{T}, I)$.
+The rigidity of finite inversive distance circle packings on a weighted triangulated closed surfaces $(S, \mathcal{T}, I)$ has been proved in \cite{Guo,Luo GT,Xu AIM,Xu MRL}.
+The main focus of this paper is to provide an affirmative answer to Bowers-Stephenson conjecture on the rigidity of infinite inversive distance circle packings in the hexagonal triangulated plane.
+To state the main result, we need to introduce the following notions for inversive distance circle packings.